Flora and fauna of Jammu and Kashmir UT

 Sparrow, Monal, Dove, Eagle, etc

-Wetlands: White fronted goose, Grey leg goose, Mute Swan, Tufled duck are seen in wetlands mainly in Hokersar (Ramsar site)
+fronted goose, Grey leg goose, Mute Swan, Tufled duck are seen in wetlands mainly in Hokersar (Ramsar site)

 IUCN Status